Powered by SchoolDash

 Representation: Slightly out of balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is out of balance with the local community.
 Show details

-Disadvantaged pupils: About average.
+Disadvantaged pupils: Below average.
 Progress up to age 16 is below average.
-Destinations at 16 are below average.
-Progress at 16-18 is about average.
+Destinations at 16 are poor.
+Progress at 16-18 is below average.
 Destinations at 18 (allowing for attainment) are excellent.